Senior Auditor Registration, Course Schedule, and Tuition

 Visit the College’s website for information about all eligible College Departments and Programs.
 Please review the University’s Schedule of Classes for information on what is being offered in the upcoming semester.

 No grades are awarded for auditing; a permanent record of the registration is retained by the University.
 Your grade is “AU” which stands for Audit.
+You may reivew Georgetown University’s Audit Policy for more information.

 Note: On the schedule of classes the following abbreviations are listed for the days of the week.